 Over the decades the BP-8 has been a constant fixture as society evolved.
 Its history reflects these changes and can claim to have driven some of them.
 Some of the highlights are summarized below and will be described in more detail later.

-- The sponsoring SDTC partnered with a professional race management firm (High Performance Management) for 2013 and following years, and their expertise seems to be the primary reason for the subsequent increase in entrants.
+The sponsoring SDTC partnered with a professional race management firm (San Diego Running Co.) for 2013 and following years, and their expertise seems to be the primary reason for the subsequent increase in entrants.

 Founding of the Balboa Park 8 Miler and SDTC in 1955

 Modern society offers countless options for fitness-oriented recreational activities, but the world was very different in 1955.
 Track-and-Field (T&F) was a popular men’s sport at the High School and College level (much more popular than now).
 But post-school opportunities were few.
 In some large urban areas there were clubs supporting women’s T&F from youth to adult and others serving elite post-college men.
 The men’s U.S. Olympic team members came from the school programs and these club teams.
 All elite woman athletes came from club programs, but there were relatively few Olympic events for women, and the longest distance was 400 meters.

 Distance running and most other T&F events were for men only in the 1950’s.
 Post-school opportunities were focused on elite (or otherwise very serious) competitors, and then in only a few areas.
 There were few competitive opportunities in smaller urban areas (like San Diego), and no encouragement or support for recreational runners.
 This changed dramatically in the next few decades, and the BP-8 was at the forefront of these changes.